 Necks were available in four different widths from the most common and narrowest (‘A’) to the widest, almost-classical (‘D’).
 At the time, popular taste was for the more playable thinner necks – remember, light string gauges were still to come – so they were and are more common.
 Pity, because just as the earliest Telecasters (the legendary ‘Blackguards’) and sunburst Les Pauls showed, thick necks sound really good.

 This example is a ‘A’ or’B’ but also has a very thick, round profile like Jeff Beck prefers (with good reason).
 It plays great and sounds fantastic – fat but also cuts right through a band’s mix.
 Neck date is Nov ‘61, body date Feb ‘62.
-Custom colours are variously much scarcer and Shoreline Gold is on the rare side of average.
+Custom colours are variously much scarcer and Shoreline Gold is on the rare end of things.

 It’s seen some wear but is in very good shape compared to many, many contemporary ‘Strats I’ve seen and played.
 There’s very little lacquer left on the neck, but the rosewood slab board has a lovely skunk stripe in it.
 I bought it from a guy in South London for less than £200 in ’74.
-It’s as it was then, right down to the very slightly whiter neck pickup cover.
+Its clear top coat has yellowed consistently since then, making it more like a goldtop than its original cappuccino shade.
+Otherwise, it’s exactly as it was then, right down to the very slightly whiter neck pickup cover.
 The only mods I am aware of are those I am responsible for – the rewind I had to have done on the bridge pickup when it failed, and the rechroming of the original bridge saddles.

 It’s hard to believe Leo Fender could get it so right so early, and how so many others could get it so wrong so many times in subsequent years.